sawickiap/RegEngine/README.md

 The project depends on:

-- C++ standard library, including the latest C++20 features like modules
+- C++ standard library, including some of the latest C++11/14/17/20 features
 - WinAPI from Windows 10 with some reasonably new Windows SDK
 - Direct3D 12
 - Visual Studio 2022